krowqa2k/WalletWise/README.md

 - MVVM Architecture: For a clean separation of concerns and improved testability.
 - Xcode 15.4: The development environment used for building the app.
 - SwiftUICharts: package used for more responsible and good looking chart.
+- CoreData: for storing user's transactions.
-- UserDefaults: for storing transactions and user data
+- UserDefaults: for storing user's full name.

-Coming later:
-- UserDefaults transactions storage switched to CoreData

 App Demonstration: